NyiajNpis/startup/README.md

 ### Layout Preview:
-Sketch of the planned layout of Chat DewPT, added in markdown, with general sketches of text and icons, and their arrangement
+Sketch of the planned layout of Chat DewPT, added in markdown, with general sketches of text and icons, and their arrangement.
+Before and after the login at the top, it would technically be a different page, but I want it to appear cohesive.

-----Image----
+![/StartupSketch.jpg]